zhiwenh/delib/README.md

 # DeLib

-Non-restrictive framework for Ethereum.
-Lets you interact with smart contracts with its CLI and spawn your own Ethereum private blockchain.
+Non-restrictive framework for Ethereum that lets you interact with smart contracts using its CLI and spawn your own Ethereum private blockchain.

 DeLib's features include:

-  * A promise based library that provides the core abstractions needed for building Dapps on Ethereum.
+  * A promise based library that provides the core abstractions needed for building DApps on Ethereum.
   * A CLI that lets you compile, build, deploy, call methods, and get event logs from smart contracts.
   * The ability to save the address of deployed contracts to call later.
   * The easy creation of contract tests.
 Recommended to use the [tape](https://www.npmjs.com/package/tape) and [tapes](https://www.npmjs.com/package/tapes) testing library.